jamesbryer/Library-Finder-Project/docs/deployment.md

 ![Insert Deployment diagram here](images/deployment.png)

 # User guide
-TODO: Explain how each use-case works by providing step-by-step screenshots for each use-case.
-This should be based on a tested scenario.

 UC1:
 1. Firstly the user will click on "select your postcode zone".
 ![Insert screenshots here](images/uc1-1.png)